rafalp/misago_docker/README.md

 Depending on initial configuration of your server, you may have to take [additional steps](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04) to make it more secure.
 Internet is patrolled by bots searching for vulnerable servers, not above attempting to brute-force root accounts, so you should at least disable the login using root, and block IP addresses upon repeated failed authentication attempts.

+### Setup e-mail

+If you haven't done so during installation, you *really* should enable e-mails on your site.
+Not enabling e-mails doesn't mean that Misago will fallback to some other messaging mechanism.
+It will simply discard all messages without attempting to connect to any e-mail sending service.

+Without e-mails enabled your users will not be able to receive activation e-mails, notifications, confirm password changes or reset forgotten passwords.

 ### Enable Sentry

-You can also create account on Sentry (https://sentry.io) and enable it on your side using `./appctl sentry` so you will receive e-mail notifications when your users experience errors or edit their profile details, which is possible source of forum spam.
+You can also create account on Sentry (https://sentry.io) and enable it on your side using `./appctl sentry`.
+Sentry provides fancy web interface browsing Misago's logs, and will send e-mail with notifications when your users experience errors or edit their profile details, which is possible source of forum spam.

 Customizing site